clickup/ent-framework/docs/classes/Island.md

 Island is a collection of DB connections (represented as Clients) that contains a single master server and any number of replicas.

+Notice that Island is internal: it should never be returned to the caller code.
+The caller code should use only Client and Shard abstractions.

 ## Type parameters

 | Name | Type |